johnfairh/swift-sass/README.md

 [this initializer](https://johnfairh.github.io/swift-sass/sassembedded/types/compiler.html?swift#initeventloopgroupprovidertimeoutimportersfunctions).

-There is no need to install a Dart runtime or SDK as part of this, the `dart-embedded-sass` program is standalone.
+There is no need to install a Dart runtime or SDK as part of this, the `dart-sass-embedded` program is standalone.
 The version required is `1.0.0-beta.7`.

 ## On LibSass